danieagle/adare-net/README.txt

 Adare_Net
 =====================

-Version: 0.9.10-dev
+Version: "Revisited" (1.0.1-Dev)

 Adare_Net is a small, powerfull, portable and easy to use Ada network lib.
-It supports ipv4 ipv6 udp and tcp, Synchronous I/O Multiplexing and can 'listen' with ipv6, too.
+It supports ipv4 ipv6 udp tcp raw level 2 and raw level 3,
+Fully Asynchronous Use but with Internal Avanced Synchronous I/O Multiplexing and can 'listen' with ipv6, too.

 The powerfull buffer feature can support all Ada types, tagged types included, and with a more refined treatment, you can use endian proof records and unconstrained arrays.

-By using _Synchronous I/O Multiplexing_ and _Ada Tasks_ makes the
-use of non-blocking sockets _unnecessary_.
+The Fully Asynchronous Use with Internal Avanced Synchronous I/O Multiplexing feature together with Ada tasks and protected types, makes the use of non-blocking sockets unnecessary.

 All supported OS's have exactly the same visible packages names and children packages names!
 Just 'with' Adare_Net packages _without_ worrying about different package names.

-Before Version 1.2.0 this is a work in progress, but the API is already in a reasonable stable state, and most changes are or new subprograms and packages or just changing internal parts without changing the visible API.
+Before Version 8.0.0 this is a work in progress.

-The Adare_Net is a relocatable (vulgo shared) library.
+Adare_Net now is in a Fully-Rework.

+The Planned Roadmap is:

+  1º to work in all OS's supported by alire, starting  with linux =>
+    mswindows => mcosx => "and et.all".
+  2º lower the quantitie of subprograms need to "start working", and yet less
+    boilerplate inherited from C BSD sockets, with more powerfull simplicity.
+  3º raw socket support, L2 and L3, when OS support it.
+  4º Thinked from bottomup to use Ada Tasks and Ada Protected types.
+  5º Fully Asynchronous Use but still with the benefits of advanced synchronous
+    operation.
+  6º A Local and Distributed Fully Mesh Network Support:
+      6.2º) Fully Cryptographic Support against Quantum _and_ Classic Algorithms with:
+          6.2.2º) Public Key infrastructure,
+          6.2.3º) Key Encapsulate Message,
+          6.2.4º) Signature,
+          6.2.5º) Symmetric Encryption, with at least 512 bits of security against quantum computer algorithms.
+      6.3º) Risk Management and virtually invulnerable.
+          6.3.2º) Even if an attacker manages to crack a key with an even more monstrous quantum super computer, for example, with infinite memory and half the infinite number of qubits, this cracker would take hundreds of months (tens of years) to crack a single key and he needs crack _4_ keys to achieve some impersonation, but even then, for only two network nodes; but these keys are changed and _invalidated_ between every 5 to 15 minutes and the entire network does this.
+  7º and beyond) TBD.

 Maintenance Status: Very Active.